All posts

 The real cost

 When IGA leaders calculate program cost, they usually count licenses and professional services.
-The hidden cost is in four other categories that almost nobody fully sums:
+The hidden cost lives in four other categories that almost nobody fully adds up:

-Direct labor.
-Manual JML tickets at 20-45 minutes each, multiplied by your annual joiner-mover-leaver volume across every app in the long tail.
+• Direct labor Manual JML tickets take 20-45 minutes each, multiplied across your annual joiner-mover-leaver volume for every app in the long tail.
 For a 5,000-person enterprise, that's typically 8,000-15,000 ticket-hours per year.

-A rough worked example.
-A 5,000-employee enterprise with 250 long-tail applications.
-Conservative inputs — $35/hour fully loaded for ticket labor, two audit findings per year at $40K each, one risk-adjusted incident every three years at $500K, a senior IAM hire's worth of opportunity cost — put the annual hidden cost between $1.8M and $2.4M.
+Here's a rough worked example: a 5,000-employee enterprise with 250 long-tail applications.
+Using conservative inputs — $35/hour fully loaded for ticket labor, two audit findings per year at $40K each, one risk-adjusted incident every three years at $500K, and a senior IAM hire's worth of opportunity cost — the annual hidden cost lands between $1.8M and $2.4M.

 Most IGA programs are already spending that money.
 They're just spending it across five budgets nobody connects.